Health Apps to Review

-With so much attention on health-related issues these days — and a lot of people on hiatus from travel due to the novel coronavirus COVID-19 — it’s a great time to review the apps on your smartphone or tablet.
+With so much attention on health-related issues these days — and a lot of people on hiatus from travel due to the novel coronavirus COVID-19 — it’s a great time to review the health apps on your smartphone or tablet.

 But I’m not talking about any old apps.
-From looking up information to helping you relax, there are a great number of apps you can add that relate to health.
+From looking up information to helping you relax, there are a great number of health apps you can add that relate to health.

 Hopefully, our RV Lifestyle Fellow Travelers will do just that and be ready to roll when things return to normal.